mykelalvis/FT/Traveller/WORKING/Mongoose/Behind the Claw/Behind the Claw.md

 Like the neighboring Lamas subsector, Antra is a border region, with nine of its 25 worlds lying outside the Imperium.
 Economically, the subsector is not well developed and often considered to be somewhere to be passed through or bypassed altogether rather than a destination for goods or investment.
 This situation is not improved by the difficult conditions in Lamas, to spinward.

 Antra is astrographically scattered.
-Although stellar density is not unusually low, there are no large mains or clusters to create favourable conditions for trade.
+Although stellar density is not unusually low, there are no large mains or clusters to create favorable conditions for trade.
 The largest local cluster is connected to the subsector capital, Antra itself, but lies mostly in Lamas with all the difficulties that entails.
 The handful of Imperial worlds around Ostov are connected to a main running into non-

 aligned space to coreward but are too underdeveloped to take advantage of cross-border trade opportunities.